Stratio/cassandra-lucene-index/doc/documentation.rst

         body TEXT,
         time TIMESTAMP,
         latitude FLOAT,
-        longitude FLOAT,
+        longitude FLOAT
-        lucene TEXT
     );

-We have created a column called *lucene* to link the index searches.
-This column will not store data.
 Now you can create a custom Lucene index on it with the following statement:

 .. code-block:: sql

-    CREATE CUSTOM INDEX tweets_index ON tweets (lucene) USING 'com.stratio.cassandra.lucene.Index'
+    CREATE CUSTOM INDEX tweets_index ON tweets () USING 'com.stratio.cassandra.lucene.Index'
     WITH OPTIONS = {
         'refresh_seconds' : '1',